 So that is where my passion lies and where I have chosen to put my time.
 I have dedicated my professional career to honing my relationship counseling skills.
 I know and understand what it takes to have a good relationship and am aware of the challenges.
 I know what struggles dating individuals face in finding a compatible partner, and have a system for helping them get what they actually need.
 And I have spent a great deal of time learning and training in the development of children.
 I understand their needs and challenges and have been educated in specialized techniques that help children feel loved, seen, heard, and safe, which decreases challenging behaviors.

-Today, my husband and I have two wonderful children and because of the love we have for them we try extra hard.
-We are not perfect, of course we slip here and there, some days or weeks are better than others, but we are conscious of our relationship and the benefits it brings not only to our own lives, but to the lives of the two innocent little men growing up in our home.
+Today, my husband and I have three wonderful children and because of the love we have for them we try extra hard.
+We are not perfect, of course.
+We slip here and there, some days or weeks are better than others, but we are conscious of our relationship and the benefits it brings not only to our own lives but to the lives of the sweet little boys and lovely little girl growing up in our home.